Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 True to Micky’s report, Allison was shoulders-deep in the ventral ducting crawlspace under the ship’s central corridor and she looked as happy as a pig with a bucket of scraps.

 “Yeah, I did this on *Misfit* while we were landed on Lucent.
-Took all day with just me, ‘cuz Julian and Xiù had work to do, but it made life *way* easier---hey, Clara.”
+Took all day with just me, ‘cuz Julian and Xiù had work to do, but it made life *way* easier - hey, Clara.”

 “Hey.”
 Clara squatted down next to the crawlspace and gave Chuck Gifford a grin.
 “Redesigning my masterpiece?”